 Maintaining a Price Range

-Such declaration has an immediate impact of cutting the stock price (while the total capital remains unchanged) in proportion to which the dividends are announced.
+Such declaration has an immediate impact of cutting the price per share (while the total capital remains unchanged) in proportion to which the dividends are announced.
 Therefore if a company has a very high stock price, it may be unaffordable to the public at large.
 This may result in a risk of illiquidity in the markets.
 Such a situation jeopardizes the company’s reputation and appeals to potential investors.

 Moreover, stocks that are not overvalued enjoy an accurate PE valuation and are more likely to generate a favorable trading volume on the exchange.

 Accumulation of Non-Cash Profits

 Sometimes a company may build up a considerable amount of non-cash wealth, particularly when it has gone through a restructuring of its capital.
 In such a scenario, though the retained earnings display a healthy balance, in effect, the company may not be sitting on a lot of cash.
 Therefore the company may choose to pass on the benefit by declaring stock dividends.
 This is done by means of reallocating such excess retained earnings to the issued capital.

 Better Investment Opportunities

 The company may be confronted with promising investment opportunities and may be confident of generating higher returns.
 In such a case, more value lies in cash at hand when invested in such ventures than being paid out as dividends.
 Meanwhile, to retain the trust of the shareholders and investors, the company may declare stock dividends.
 The high-yielding avenues in which the cash is invested would eventually strengthen the market price of the stock.
 This, in return, finally rewards the stockholders in the form of capital appreciation.